 According to the Environmental Protection Agency, 40 states anticipate water shortages by 2024 so the need to curb excess water usage is critical.
 One simple way to save water is to switch out your toilet.
 Older models can account for 27% of a home’s water.
 Simply upgrading will improve conservation, but new dual flush models, like Kohler’s Wellworth, allow you to select more or less water for flushing.

-Easy fixes include replacing light bulbs with LED models and using smart home devices, like NEST, to control a home’s temperature.
-More complicated upgrades, like new energy efficient windows, can save money over the lifetime of the window.
+Easy fixes include replacing light bulbs with LED models and using smart home devices, like Nest, to control a home’s temperature.
+More complicated upgrades, like new energy-efficient windows, can save money over the lifetime of the window.
 But one of the most overlooked fixes is to update the home’s insulation.
 Spray foam insulates and seals anywhere air can escape — attics, basements, gaps — which will keep a home warmer or cooler depending on the season.

 Americans throw away 2.5 million plastic bottles every hour.
 Every hour!
 Plastic bottles rarely become another bottle, but the plastic is being used in ingenious ways, including home products.
 Mohawk Flooring’s Everstrand is made from 100% recycled materials, including plastic bottles, and includes stain resistance and unbeatable performance.

 While living roofs haven’t quite become mainstream, they do help reduce a home’s energy use by 25%.
-However, having a yard on top of your house isn’t for everyone.
+However, having a yard on top of your home isn’t for everyone.
 Using cork for flooring is a sustainable and beautiful option — stripping the bark of the cork tree doesn’t harm the tree and as such is sustainable and renewable.
 Bamboo, which grows quickly and prolifically, is another good interior flooring option.

-With great new options to help make our homes more sustainable; celebrate healthy green living and continue making eco-friendly strides preserving the earth for generations to come.
+With great new options to help make our homes more sustainable, celebrate healthy green living and continue making eco-friendly strides preserving the Earth for generations to come.